jpbecotte/bridge-agreements/leads.md

   - Q**T**9x
   - **J**T9x
   - **T**9xx
-- Otherwise, 4th best
+- Otherwise, 4th best or mud

-If you deceide to bid partner's suit :
+If you deceide to lead partner's suit :

   - Top card of doubleton
   - Top touching honnor
-  - With no honnor (A, K, Q), lead the highest
+  - With no honnor (A, K, Q), lead the highest.
+Do we play MUD here?
   - Leading low promises an honnor